-This campaign highlights the efforts of our talented and dedicated faculty, staff, administrators, students and alumni who, wherever they are, continue to bring to life the Lasallian Catholic mission of Manhattan College in the midst of the COVID-19 pandemic.
+This campaign highlights the efforts of our talented faculty, staff, administrators, students and alumni who, wherever they are, continue to bring to life the Lasallian Catholic mission of Manhattan College in the midst of the COVID-19 pandemic.

 #JaspersOnAMission aptly begins in April, a time when Manhattan College celebrates the life and legacy of Saint John Baptist de La Salle.
 During Mission Month, we call to mind the value of the Lasallian charism today so that we might be even more mindful of all the good works happening around us.

 All actions during these challenging and uncertain times—both large and small—are positively impacting our world.
 Here we seek to highlight a few of them.